ferdikoomen/openapi-typescript-codegen/README.md

         ],
         "x-enum-varnames": [
             "Success",
-            "Warning"
+            "Warning",
             "Error"
         ],
         "x-enum-descriptions": [
-            "Used when the status of something is successful", "Used when the status of something has a warning" "Used when the status of something has an error" ]
+            "Used when the status of something is successful", "Used when the status of something has a warning", "Used when the status of something has an error" ]
     }